 Busby is the author of several studies on climate change, national security, and energy policy from the Council on Foreign Relations, the Brookings Institution, the German Marshall Fund, and the Center for a New American Security (CNAS).
 Busby is one of the lead researchers in the Strauss Center project on Climate Change and African Political Stability (CCAPS), a $7.6 million grant funded by the U.S. Department of Defense.
 He has also written on U.S.-China relations on climate change for CNAS and Resources for the Future.

-Busby is a Life Member in the Council on Foreign Relations and a member of the International Institute for Strategic Studies.
+Busby is a Life Member in the Council on Foreign Relations.
 His works have appeared in International Security, International Studies Quarterly, Perspectives on Politics, Security Studies, among other publications.
 Busby served in the Peace Corps in Ecuador (1997-1999), worked in Nicaragua (Summer 1994, Spring 1996), and consulted for the Inter-American Development Bank (2000).
 Prior to working with the Peace Corps, he was a Marshall Scholar at the University of East Anglia (Norwich, England), where he completed a second B.A. (with Honors) in Development Studies (1993-1995).
 He completed his first B.A. (with Highest Distinction) at the University of North Carolina at Chapel Hill in Political Science and Biology.

 Ph.D., M.A., Georgetown University

-Fellow, RGK Center for Philanthropy and Community Service and Robert S. Strauss Center for International Security and Law; Term Member, Council on Foreign Relations; member, International Institute for Strategic Studies
+Fellow, RGK Center for Philanthropy and Community Service and Robert S. Strauss Center for International Security and Law; Term Member, Council on Foreign Relations

 Research fellow, Center for Globalization and Governance, Woodrow Wilson School, Princeton University (2005-2006); research fellow, Belfer Center for Science and International Affairs, John F. Kennedy School of Government, Harvard University (2004-2005);